-Every Department develops its own marking policy, which is agreed by the SLT Line Manager.
+Every department develops its own marking policy, which is agreed upon by the SLT Line Manager.
 This ensures consistency of marking within a department.
-To ensure consistency across all departments, the School Marking Policy acts as an overarching policy that is then individualised by each department as appropriate.
-Although consistency across a department and the school is important, this can come from consistently high standards, rather than unvarying practice.
+To ensure consistency across all departments, the School Marking Policy acts as an overarching policy that each department then individualises as appropriate.
+Although consistency across a department and the school is important, this can come from consistently high standards rather than unvarying practice.
 Therefore, frequency and other aspects of marking are determined by students' needs and subject requirements rather than a 'one cap fits all' approach.

-All departments clearly specify a minimum number of marked pieces of student work per term per year group/course.
-Departments can decide this based on subject requirements, in other words, marking student work is going to take different forms in different subjects.
-It will not be the same in English as in Maths or Science or Design & Technology.
+All departments specify a minimum number of marked pieces of student work per term per year group/course.
+Departments can decide this based on subject requirements; in other words, marking student work will take different forms in different subjects.
+It will not be the same in English as in Maths, Science, and Design & Technology.

-Practical, project-based subjects need to have regular marking, even if a whole project may extend over a period and this is outlined in departmental policies.
+Practical, project-based subjects need to have regular marking, even if a whole project may extend over a period, and this is outlined in departmental policies.
 All departments ensure that marking is regular and timely and that formative feedback is given.

-All department make their marking criteria available to students.
-Subject level/grade criteria are made available to all learners in student-friendly language.
-Ideally, copies need to be inserted into student exercise/workbooks.
-This helps students to identify where they are at and what they need to do to reach the next level/grade.
-Communicating assessment criteria involves discussing them with students in terms that they understand and by providing examples of how they can meet the criteria in practice.
+All departments make their marking criteria available to students.
+Subject level/grade criteria are available to all learners in student-friendly language.
+Ideally, copies must be inserted into student exercises/workbooks/booklets.
+This helps students identify where they are and what they need to do to reach the next level/grade.
+Communicating assessment criteria involves discussing them with students in terms they understand and providing examples of how they can meet them in practice.
+Departments regularly use WAGGOLS to help students understand what excellence looks like.

 All departments aim for a marking policy based on the principles of effective marking.
-Marking every piece of work and giving high-quality feedback, is not feasible.
+Marking every piece of work and giving high-quality feedback is not feasible.
 Marking should make a difference in learning, be reasonable, practical and allow the teacher to have a good work-life balance.
 Teachers should view marking as constructive feedback.
 In other words, a conversation with the child about what they have done well and what they need to do to improve.

 All departments ensure that adequate revision takes place for all courses taught.
-The Departmental Marking policy should, therefore, refer to a frequent past paper practice that enables students to fully familiarise themselves with the format of the exam and provide them with opportunities to improve their knowledge, understanding and skills over the syllabus taught.
+Therefore, the Departmental Marking policy should refer to a frequent past paper practice that enables students to fully familiarise themselves with the exam format and provide them with opportunities to improve their knowledge, understanding and skills over the syllabus taught.